Avengers (comics): 1960s

-Fictional history

-1960s

-When the Asgardian god Loki seeks revenge against his brother Thor, his machinations unwittingly lead teenager Rick Jones to collect Ant-Man, the Wasp, and Iron Man to help Thor and the Hulk, the latter of whom Loki used as a pawn.
+As set out in the first issue, when the Asgardian god Loki seeks revenge against his brother Thor, his machinations unwittingly lead the Hulk's friend, the teenager Rick Jones, to collect Ant-Man, the Wasp, and Iron Man to help Thor and the Hulk, the latter of whom Loki used as a pawn.
 After the group vanquished Loki, Ant-Man stated that the five worked well together and suggested they form a team; the Wasp named the group Avengers.

-The roster changed almost immediately; in the second issue (November 1963), Ant-Man became Giant-Man, and at the end of the issue, the Hulk left once he realized how much the others feared his unstable personality.
-Captain America joined the team in issue #4 (March 1964), and he was given "founding member" status in the Hulk's place.
+The roster changed almost immediately; in the second issue (November 1963), Ant-Man assumed the new name and identity of Giant-Man, and at the end of the issue, the Hulk left once he realized how much the others feared his unstable personality.
+Captain America joined the team in issue #4 (March 1964), and he was later given the status of "founding member."
 The Hulk, upset about being replaced by Captain America and the apparent betrayal by Rick, sought revenge against the Avengers, who teamed up with the Fantastic Four to stop him in The Fantastic Four #26 (May 1964).
-The Avengers went on to fight foes such as Baron Zemo, who formed the Masters of Evil, Kang the Conqueror, Wonder Man, and Count Nefaria.
+The Avengers went on to fight foes such as Baron Zemo, who formed the Masters of Evil, Kang the Conqueror first appeared in issue #8; Kirby left the series following this issue, replaced by Don Heck.
+Wonder Man and Count Nefaria appeared as antagonists subsequently.
+In issue #16 (May 1965), every member but Captain America resigned.
+They were replaced by three former villains: Hawkeye, Scarlet Witch and her brother Quicksilver.
+This version of the group became known as "Cap's Kooky Quartet."
+In issue #28, Giant-Man, now calling himself Goliath, and the Wasp rejoined.

-The next milestone came when every member but Captain America resigned; they were replaced by three former villains: Hawkeye and the Maximoff twins, Scarlet Witch and Quicksilver.
-Giant-Man, now calling himself Goliath, and the Wasp rejoined.
-Hercules became part of the team, while the Black Knight and Black Widow abetted the Avengers but did not become members until years later.
+In 1966, Roy Thomas replaced Lee as the writer of the series.
+Under Thomas's tenure, Hercules became part of the team, while the Black Knight and Black Widow abetted the Avengers but did not become members until years later.
 Spider-Man was offered membership but did not join the group.
-The Black Panther joined after rescuing the team from the Grim Reaper and Klaw.
+John Buscema replaced Heck as the main artist for the series with issue #41 (June 1967).
+The Black Panther joined in issue #52 (May 1968), after rescuing the team from the Grim Reaper and Klaw.
 The X-Men #45 (June 1968) featured a crossover with The Avengers #53 (June 1968).
-This was followed by the introduction of the android Vision.
+This was followed by the introduction of the android Vision, in issue #57 (October 1968).
 Pym assumed the new identity of Yellowjacket in issue #59, and married the Wasp the following month.

 The Avengers headquarters was in a New York City building called Avengers Mansion, courtesy of Tony Stark (Iron Man's real identity).
-The mansion was serviced by Edwin Jarvis, the Avengers' faithful butler, and furnished with state of the art technology and defense systems, and included the Avengers' primary mode of transport: the five-engine Quinjet.
+The mansion was serviced by Edwin Jarvis, the Avengers' butler, and furnished with state of the art technology and defense systems, and included the Avengers' primary mode of transport: the five-engine Quinjet.